 We’ve posted before about what to wear for an engagement photo session, but wardrobe isn’t the only way to prepare for your engagement photos!
-So, we wanted to compile a few more tips on what to expect from an engagement session!
+So, here are a few more tips on what to expect from an engagement session!

-These tips are, of course, from our perspective and thus most accurately describe the particular nuances of an Anna Delores Photography session, but I imagine that at least some of these points are relevant for sessions by other photographers, as well!
+These tips are, of course, from our perspective and thus most accurately describe the particular nuances of an Anna Delores Photography session, but many of these points are relevant for sessions by other photographers, as well!

 First of all, there are a few different directions you can go with location for your engagement session:

 - someplace pretty (usually outdoors for us here in California)

 - a location that’s meaningful to you as a couple (sometimes involving an activity like drinking coffee, riding bikes, cooking, whatever!)

 - a unique setting; getting creative and coming up with something you haven’t seen before

 A location that has some meaning to you and your fiancé might be something like the location of your first date, your favorite weekend getaway (whether a destination city or your favorite Sunday morning coffee shop), or a place that represents your shared love of a hobby or interest (for example, a bookstore might be a great choice if you both love to read).

-An engagement session in your home is one of my favorite ideas, and certainly important to you as a couple (if you already live together).
+An engagement session in your home is a favorite idea, and certainly important to you as a couple (if you already live together).